Yosef-S-A/alx-system_engineering-devops/0x0B-ssh/README.md

 :two: **Client configuration file**
       - SSH configuration file configured to use the private key `~/.ssh/holberton and to refuse authenication using a password.

+:four: **Client configuration file**
+       - Making changes to SSH configuration file using Puppet.
+The ssh_config file is configured to use private key and refuse password authentication.